Code-Institute-Submissions/MS1-Car-Services-Galway/README.md

 ### Cross browser testing:
 > - During development process, I conducted regular testing through the use of Chrome DevTools, so most of the bugs were removed at development stage.
-> -

 **1.Below test is going to confirm, if developed website accurately works across most popular web browsers and mobile devices as well if all CSS grids, Toggled menu works properly, all images, icons, backgrounds are present and displayed correctly:**
 N - Fail //	Y - Pass

-**1.Below test is going to confirm, if developed website accurately works across most popular web browsers and mobile devices as well if all CSS grids, Toggled menu works properly, all images, icons, backgrounds are present and displayed correctly:**

 - Link to test [here](https://github.com/Kpokc/MS1-Car-Services-Galway/blob/master/assets/tests/visual_defect_test.xlsx)